 For most of us, our two wheeler is a sense of pride and an object of necessity.
 A two wheeler insurance policy is an absolute necessity if you are looking at protecting your vehicle against third party liability, unexpected damage and theft.
 A bike insurance policy can come to your rescue and can save your precious pennies by covering the costs for repairs and damages.
 But, just purchasing an insurance policy for your beloved two wheeler won’t suffice.
 You must be attentive and careful enough to renew it before the policy lapses.
 Sometimes, it just happens so that you notice the renewal date only after it has passed by.
 You might have been on a vacation or loaded with work due to which the policy renewal date would not have crossed your mind.
 Even after a two wheeler insurance policy has lapsed, you can renew it online.
-Follow the easy steps detailed below to renew your expired insurance policy without any hassles.
+Follow the easy steps detailed below to without any hassles.

 Finalize an Insurance Provider